Where to Stay in Seattle: A Complete Guide for First Timers

 Like we mentioned above, there are a nearly unlimited number of nice hotels in Downtown Seattle.

-Here are the best Downtown Seattle hotels for your trip, at least in our opinion.
+Here are the best places to stay in Downtown Seattle, at least in our opinion.

 The State Hotel: A Cool Boutique Hotel a Block Away From Pike Place Market